nsrau/azure-docs.it-it/articles/active-directory/develop/v2-oauth2-on-behalf-of-flow.md

 ### <a name="consent-for-azure-ad--microsoft-account-applications"></a>Consenso per Azure AD e applicazioni di account Microsoft

-A causa di restrizioni nel modello di autorizzazioni per gli account personali e la mancanza di un tenant che implementano la governance, i requisiti di consenso per gli account personali sono leggermente diversi da Azure AD.
+Because of restrictions in the permissions model for personal accounts and the lack of a governing tenant, the consent requirements for personal accounts are a bit different from Azure AD.
 Non c'è nessun tenant per cui fornire il consenso a livello di tenant, né è presente la possibilità del consenso combinato.
 In questo modo, si presentano altre strategie, che tuttavia possono essere usate per le applicazioni che devono solo supportare anche gli account Azure AD.

 #### <a name="use-of-a-single-application"></a>Uso di un'applicazione singola